-In December 2003, the Financial Accounting Standards Board ("FASB") issued Interpretation No. 46R, ("FIN 46R"), (revised December 2003), "Consolidation of Variable Interest Entities, an Interpretation of Accounting Research Bulletin No. 51," which addresses how a business enterprise should evaluate whether it has a controlling interest in an entity through means other than voting rights and accordingly should consolidate the entity.
-FIN 46R replaces FASB Interpretation FIN 46, which was issued in January 2003.
-As of the effective date of FIN 46R, an enterprise must evaluate its involvement with all entities or legal structures created before February 1, 2003, to determine whether consolidation requirements of FIN No. 46R apply to those entities.
+In December 2003, the FASB issued FIN Interpretation No. 46R (revised December 2003), "Consolidation of Variable Interest Entities, an Interpretation of Accounting Research Bulletin No. 51," which addresses how a business enterprise should evaluate whether it has a controlling interest in an entity through means other than voting rights and accordingly should consolidate the entity.
+FIN No. 46R replaces FASB Interpretation FIN No. 46, which was issued in January 2003.
+As of the effective date of FIN No. 46R, an enterprise must evaluate its involvement with all entities or legal structures created before February 1, 2003, to determine whether consolidation requirements of FIN No. 46R apply to those entities.
 There is no grandfathering of existing entities.
 The adoption of FIN No. 46R did not have a significant impact on the Company's consolidated financial position, results of operations or cash flow.

 In December 2003, the SEC issued Staff Accounting Bulletin ("SAB") No. 104, "Revenue Recognition."
-SAB No. 104 revised and rescinded portions of the interpretative guidance included in Topic 13 of the codification of staff accounting bulletins in order to make that interpretive guidance consistent with current authoritative accounting and auditing guidance and SEC rules and regulations.
+SAB No. 104 revises and rescinds portions of the interpretative guidance included in Topic 13 of the codification of staff accounting bulletins in order to make this interpretive guidance consistent with current authoritative accounting and auditing guidance and SEC rules and regulations.
 The adoption of SAB No. 104 did not have a significant impact on the Company's consolidated financial position, results of operations or cash flow.